ExpressionAnalysis/HLAProfiler/index.md

 ###Database Creation
 For each allele, HLAProfiler simulates paired-end reads without errors, assigns each read to an HLA gene and calculates the *k*-mer profile using reads from the expected gene.
 As there are thoussand of alleles in the IPD/IMGT reference database, this step is very time intensive.
 For convenience, a ready-to-use, downloadable database is available from one of three sources:
-1) Database GitHub database release.
+1) [GitHub HLAProfiler database only release](https://github.com/ExpressionAnalysis/HLAProfiler/releases/tag/v1.0.0-db_only).
 To access the full database, download this GitHub release (including the binaries) and make sure the associated binary files (database.idx and database.kdb) are located in the database directory
 2) [Q2 Lab Solutions Genomics Bioinformatics website](http://www.q2labsolutions.com/genomics-laboratories/bioinformatics) (Request data at bottom of the page)
 3) Request to the authors by [email](mailto:martin.buchkovich@q2labsolutions.com)